taikedz/nagios-templater/README.md

-# Nagios Tooling
+# Nagios Tooling (NGT)

 Some tooling to make working with Nagios a little easier.

 ## Concepts

 This is basic tooling for basic nagios usage.
-It makes use specifically of 5 of the objects in Nagios:
+It makes use specifically of 6 of the objects in Nagios:

 * Contacts
 * Contact Groups
 * Hosts
 * Hostgroups
 * Services
+* Service groups

 To this end

 * Contacts reference Contact Groups
 * Hosts reference Contact Groups
-* Hosts and Services both reference Host Groups
+* Hosts, Service groups, and Services all reference Hostgroups

-Notably in this tooling, "Host Groups" are termed as "Service Hosts" to better reflect the association pattern.
+Notably in NGT, "Hostgroups" are termed as "AppHosts" to better reflect the association pattern -- the grouping definition is, specifically, service-driven.

-## Workflow

-1. Define Contact Group
-2. Define Contact
-3. Define Service Host
-4. Define Service
-5. Define Host

-Example commands

-	ngt set contactgroup -n NAME [-d DESCRIPTION] [-u NOTESURL]

-	ngt set contact -n NAME [-c CONTACTGROUP] [-m EMAIL] [-t TEMPLATE|-T] [-d DESCRIPTION] [-u NOTESURL]

-	ngt set servicehost -n NAME [-d DESCRIPTION] [-u NOTESURL]

-	ngt set service -n NAME [-s SERVICEHOST] [-c COMMAND] [-t TEMPLATE|-T] [-d DESCRIPTION] [-u NOTESURL]

-	ngt set host -n NAME [-c CONTACTGROUP] [-s SERVICEHOST] [-h HOSTNAME] [-t TEMPLATE|-T] [-d DESCRIPTION] [-u NOTESURL]

-Each command prints the resulting file that is added or modified.
-The name is always required ; if object to be created does not exist yet, then only template, description and note URL are optional.

-The `-t TEMPLATE`  option allows to base off of a template.
-The `-T` option defines the object as a template. `-t` and `-T` are mutually exclusive.

-(Note to self: this should be implemented using the same comments system as described below)

-(Note to self: the templates should be stored in a `/var/ngtools/ngtemplates/` folder)

-(Note to self: generalize this ...?)

 ## Default templates

-This tooling provides some generic objects out of the box:
+NGT provides some generic objects out of the box:

 * `ngt-contact`
 * `ngt-nsc-host`